 Rally May Stall For Singapore Stock Market

-(RTTNews) - Ahead of Monday's holiday for Eid-ul-Adha, the Singapore stock market has ticked higher in two straight sessions, gathering almost 30 points or 0.9 percent along the way.
-The Straits Times Index now rests just above the 3,130-point plateau although it may run out of steam on Tuesday.
+(RTTNews) - The Singapore stock market has moved higher in two straight sessions, collecting more than 30 points or 1 percent along the way.
+The Straits Times Index now rests just above the 3,120-point plateau although it may run out of steam on Tuesday.

-The global forecast for the Asian markets is soft ahead of quarterly earnings and on renewed pandemic concerns.
-The European and U.S. markets were down and the Asian bourses figure to follow that lead.
+The global forecast for the Asian markets is mixed to lower, with profit taking expected amid concerns over the outlook for interest rates.
+The European markets were up and the U.S. bourses were down, and the Asian markets are tipped to trend generally lower as well.

-The STI finished barely higher on Friday following mixed performances from the financial shares, property stocks and industrial issues.
+The STI finished modestly higher on Monday following gains from the financial shares, property stocks and industrial issues.

-The lead from Wall Street is negative as the major averages opened firmly lower on Monday and largely remained that way throughout the session.
+The lead from Wall Street ends up negative as the major averages couldn't hold on to early gains, sinking as the day progressed to close firmly in the red.

-Macau also closed all its casinos for the first time in over two years on Monday after a coronavirus outbreak in the world's biggest gambling hub.
+Buying interest waned over the course of the session, however, as traders continued to worry about the economic outlook ahead of next week's Federal Reserve meeting.

-Light trading activity may have exaggerated the downward move, as some traders stuck to the sidelines amid a lack of major U.S. economic data and corporate earnings.
+In U.S. economic news, the National Association of Home Builders released a report showing a substantial deterioration in U.S. homebuilder confidence in the month of July.

-Crude oil prices slipped Monday on concerns about the outlook for energy demand amid a surge in coronavirus cases in China, while the dollar's jump amid expectations of sharp interest rate hikes also weighed on prices.
-West Texas Intermediate Crude oil futures for August ended lower by $0.70 or 0.7 percent at $104.90 a barrel.
+Crude oil prices rose sharply Monday with traders assessing crude supply levels amid concerns over gas supply from Russia.
+A weak dollar also contributed significantly to the jump in oil prices.
+West Texas Intermediate crude oil futures for August ended higher by $5.01 or 5.1 percent at $102.60 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!